sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### CppCast: STLab

 Rob and Jason are joined by Sean Parent and Dave Abrahams.
-They first talk to Dave about his history with C++, Boost and the Swift programming language.
-Then they talk with Sean and Dave about Adobe’s Software Technology Lab and their plans to focus on Concurrency in C++.
+They first talk to Dave about his history with C++, Boost, and the Swift programming language.
+Then, they talk with Sean and Dave about Adobe’s Software Technology Lab and their plans to focus on Concurrency in C++.

 * [Audio](https://cppcast.com/adobe-software-tech-lab/)